-- In the Test Run operating mode, the control only simulates the count value you define directly in the NC program.
-The count value from the MOD menu is ignored. - In the SINGLE BLOCK and FULL SEQ. operating modes, the control will take the counter reading from the MOD menu into account.
+- In the Test Run operating mode, the control only simulates the counter reading that you define directly in the NC program.
+The counter reading from the MOD menu is ignored. - In the SINGLE BLOCK and FULL SEQ. operating modes, the control will take the counter reading from the MOD menu into account.